SystemsApproach/5G/disaggregate.rst

 Disaggregating the cellular network pays dividends.
 This chapter explores three examples.
-Stepping back to look at the big picture, Chapter 3 (Architecture) described “what is” (the basics of 3GPP) and the Chapter 4 (RAN Internals) described “what will be” (where the industry, led by the O-RAN Alliance, is clearly headed), whereas this chapter describes “what could be” (our best judgement on cutting-edge capabilities that will eventually be realized).
+Stepping back to look at the big picture, Chapter 3 (Architecture) described “what is” (the basics of 3GPP) and Chapter 4 (RAN Internals) described “what will be” (where the industry is clearly headed), whereas this chapter describes “what might be” (our best judgement on cutting-edge capabilities that will eventually be realized).

 5.1 Optimized Data Plane
 ------------------------